 History of Chickens in the Americas

 It is believed that chickens were brought to the Polynesian islands from southeast Asia with the Lapita expansion, about 3300 years ago.
-While it was assumed that they had been brought to the Americas with the Spanish conquistadors, in fact pre-Columbian chicken has been identified at several sites throughout the Americas, most notably at the site of El Arenal-1 in Chile, ca 1350 AD.
+While it was assumed that they had been brought to the Americas with the Spanish conquistadors, presumably pre-Columbian chickens have been identified at several sites throughout the Americas, most notably at the site of El Arenal-1 in Chile, ca 1350 AD.